yTax/Snapchat-Username-Checker/README.md

 ## 🧪 Known Issues / Limitations

+- Sometimes snapchat's own API will have outdated results when it comes to checking.
+This can sometimes cause the checker to give false-positives especially with accounts that were shadowbanned.
 - Some SOCKS5 proxies may not support HTTP/2 and will be skipped.
 - Running large lists with poor proxies may significantly slow down checks.
 - Concurrency isn't implemented yet.